george-aidonidis/dotfiles/i3/.config/i3/readme.md

 ### Recording

+* Shift+PrtSc: Take a screenshot of the active widow and save it under `~/Pictures/screenshots/`
+* Ctrl+PrtSc: Take a screenshot of the active window and pass it on system's clipboard
-* Print Screen: Take a screenshot of the active screen and save it under `Pictures/screenshots/`
+* Print Screen: Take a screenshot of the active screen, save it under `~/Pictures/screenshots/` and also pass it to system's clipboard
 * Ctrl+Shift+F1: Capture a region and upload it to imgur
 * Ctrl+Shift+F4: Capture a region and pass it to system's clipboard
 * Mod+Insert -- Screencast mode